Plea deal in California officer killing that fed Trump fight

 She told Virgen Mendoza that he “tore away my dreams … tore my love away from me and left me silently screaming.”

-She initially carried her child to the witness stand with her to show him to Virgen Mendoza, but handed him off when he began crying.
-Judge Ricardo Córdova said he gave the child several toys to calm him during a break in proceedings.
+She initially carried their child to the witness stand with her to show him to Virgen Mendoza, but handed him off when he began crying.
+Judge Ricardo Córdova said he gave the child several toys to calm him during a break in the hearing.

 Virgen Mendoza deserved the death penalty, she told Córdova, but she accepted his life-without-parole sentence “since this is California and we would most likely not get it.”